Brig: Development of the brig

-The word "brig" has been used in the past as an abbreviation of brigantine (which is the name for a two-masted vessel with foremast fully square rigged and her mainmast rigged with both a fore-and-aft mainsail, square topsails and possibly topgallant sails).
+The word brig has been used in the past as an abbreviation of brigantine (which is the name for a two-masted vessel with foremast fully square rigged and her mainmast rigged with both a fore-and-aft mainsail, square topsails and possibly topgallant sails).
 The brig actually developed as a variant of the brigantine.
 Re-rigging a brigantine with two square-rigged masts instead of one gave it greater sailing power.
 The square-rigged brig's advantage over the fore-and-aft rigged brigantine was "that the sails, being smaller and more numerous, are more easily managed, and require fewer men or 'hands' to work them."
-The variant was so popular that the term "brig" came to exclusively signify a ship with this type of rigging.
+The variant was so popular that the term brig came to exclusively signify a ship with this type of rigging.
 By the 17th century the British Royal Navy defined "brig" as having two square rigged masts.

 Historic usage

+Brigs were used as small warships carrying about 10 to 18 guns.
+Due to their speed and maneuverability they were popular among pirates (though they were rare among American and Caribbean pirates).
+While their use stretches back before the 17th century, one of the most famous periods for the brig was during the 19th century when they were involved in famous naval battles such as the Battle of Lake Erie.
+In the early 19th century the brig was a standard cargo ship.
+It was seen as "fast and well sailing", but required a large crew to handle its rigging.